valbok/QtAVPlayer/README.md

 - Might be used for media analytics software like [qctools](https://github.com/bavc/qctools) or [dvrescue](https://github.com/mipops/dvrescue).
 - Implemented as a Qt module using QMake and also supports CMake.
 - Each feature is covered by integration tests.
-- Implements and replaces a combination of FFmpeg and FFplay, but using QML or Qt Widgets:
+- Implements and replaces a combination of FFmpeg and FFplay:

       ffmpeg -i return-our-2007.mkv -filter_complex "very;weird;filter" - | ffplay -

-  vs
+  but using QML or Qt Widgets:

       ./qml_video we-miss-gst-pipeline-in-qt6mm.mkv "qt,nev:er,wanted;[ffmpeg];what:happened"